polkadot-developers/knowledgebase/current/smart-contracts/evm-pallet.md

 ---
+slug: evm-pallet
+lang: en
-title: EVM Module
+title: EVM Pallet
 ---

-The SRML provides an EVM execution module that allows unmodified EVM code to be executed in a Substrate-based blockchain.
+FRAME provides an EVM execution module that allows unmodified EVM code to be executed in a Substrate-based blockchain.

 ## EVM Engine

-The SRML EVM module uses [SputnikVM](https://github.com/sorpaas/rust-evm) as the underlying EVM engine.
+The EVM module uses [SputnikVM](https://github.com/sorpaas/rust-evm) as the underlying EVM engine.
 The engine is overhauled so that it's [modular](https://github.com/corepaper/evm).
 In the future, we will want to allow users to swap out components like gasometer, and inject their own customized ones.